mjvn9/Telling-Stories-With-Data-Portfolio/critique-by-design-women-parliament.md

 For the line chart, “Changes in Women’s Parliamentary Representation Across the EU, 2009–2019” tells you what’s being measured, who it applies to, and what time period is included.
 For the bar chart, I wanted something that hinted at inequality more explicitly.
 “EU Countries: Leaders and Laggards in Women’s Parliamentary Representation (2019)” communicates that the chart is not just raw values.

-The hardest part was finding the sweet spot between simplification and oversimplification.
+The most challenging part was finding a balance between simplification and oversimplification.
 Initially, I considered showing only the EU average and the two extreme countries, but that felt too narrow and didn’t capture the diversity of political contexts in the EU.
-On the other hand, the full dataset was way too chaotic.
+On the other hand, the full dataset was too much.
 The top/bottom three approach ended up being the best compromise.

 Compared to the original Eurostat visualization, my redesign directs the reader toward the main story instead of overwhelming them with every detail and highlights the equity gap more clearly.
-By using color meaningfully to communicate differences, we can separates progress from “current status,” which makes these elements easier to interpret.
+By using color meaningfully to communicate differences, we can separate progress from “current status,” which makes these elements easier to interpret.
 My aim was to remove unnecessary visual clutter in order for the design to feel more accessible for a policymaking or general-interest audience.
 Even though the EU has made progress overall, the experience of women in politics looks very different depending on where they live.
 Some countries hover near 50% representation, while others struggle to reach even 15%.
 Visualizing this contrast in a clear way felt like an important part of telling a more honest and policy-relevant story.

 ## References
 - Eurostat.
 “Seats held by women in national parliaments and governments.”